odoo/documentation/content/developer/reference/frontend/fields.rst

     registry.category("fields").add("counter", CounterField);

+Most of those components can be instanciated as standalone components, since they are built around props, and can be used easily without a record.

-The component of a field receives several props:
+By default, the component of a field receives several props:

 .. list-table::
    :widths: 20 20 60